DIPlib/diplib/doc/src/image.md

 \subsection pixel_indexing Single-pixel indexing

-The function `dip::Image::At` extracts a single pixel from the image.
+Some forms of the function `dip::Image::At` extract a single pixel from the image.
 It has different forms, accepting either a `dip::UnsignedArray` representing the coordinates of the pixel, one to three indices for 1D to 3D images, or a (linear) index to the pixel.
 The latter form is less efficient because the linear index needs to be translated to coordinates,